MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Current Channel (Broad): Devices will be offered updates only after the gradual release cycle completes.
 Suggested to apply to a broad set of devices in your production population (~10-100%).

-If you disable or do not configure this policy, the device will stay up to date automatically during the daily release cycle.
+If you disable or don’t configure this policy, the device will stay up to date automatically during the daily release cycle.
 Suitable for most devices.

 Supported OS versions: Windows 10